MaxG87/konsole-papercolor/README.md

-This is an adaption of the [PaperColor theme](https://github.com/NLKNguyen/papercolor-theme) for the KDE terminal Konsole.
-To enable Konsole to use it, copy the colour scheme file to `.local/share/konsole/`.
+This is an adaption of the [PaperColor theme](https://github.com/NLKNguyen/papercolor-theme) for the KDE terminal emulator Konsole.

+Many thanks go to [z2oh](https://github.com/z2oh|z2oh).
+From his dotfiles repository the first version of this colour scheme was copied.

+## Installation

+To add this colour scheme to Konsole, copy the colour scheme file to `.local/share/konsole/`.
 Then you will be able to select it in the dialogs.

-Many thanks go to [z2oh](https://github.com/z2oh|z2oh) as from his dotfiles repository the first version was copied.

 ## Changelog